 The CFMC provides unrestricted operating grants to organizations that have a proven grants record of community benefit in Monterey County.
-Organizations must be based in Monterey County and have a positive and stable history with CFMC.
+Organizations must have a positive and stable history with CFMC.
 Approximately 30% of the Community Impact annual grantmaking is budgeted for operating grants.